iqrasarwar/iqrasarwar/README.md

 ### I am a Student, Developer, and Web Enthusiast
 - 😄 I am currently striving to learn, develop & Grow.
-- 🔭 I am currently working on ReactJs
+- 🔭 I am currently working on MERN Stack.
-- 🌱 I am currently learning everything 🤣 but specifically expanding my knowledge in FrontEnd Development
+- 🌱 I am currently learning everything 🤣 but specifically expanding my knowledge in Full Stack Development
 - 👯 I am looking to collaborate on Web Development Projects
 - 🥅 2022 Goals: Contribute to open source and learn Full Stack Development as much as possible
 - 📢 I Love to read books, teach and motivate my fellows